Meal

 Assorted seasonal sashimi

-Surrounded by the sea on three sides, the Oga Peninsula is famous for catching more types of fish than the amount of landed fish.
-At that time, please enjoy the most delicious sashimi unique to that day.
+Surrounded by the sea on three sides, the Oga Peninsula is famous for the variety of fish it produces, rather than the amount of fish it catches.
+Please enjoy the best sashimi of the season and the day.

 -